chihchengT/ZhizhengDong-BugReports/BugReports/RedditTextEditor.md

 8. See repetitive letters that enterd in IME.
 See Screenshot 3.

 **Expected behavior**

-The text editor should only show what I type in the IME after confirming the input.
+The text editor must only show what I typed in the IME after I confirm the input.

 **Screenshots**
 1. Languagesetting ![LanguageSetting](https://github.com/chihchengT/ZhizhengDong-BugReports/blob/9cdf81714a0ff005e6c27978e33128c47e3d8e0d/Image/LanguageSetting.png)